Phillip Brooks (gridiron football)

-Phillip Brooks (born September 19, 1999) is an American professional football wide receiver and return specialist for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Phillip Brooks III (born September 19, 1999) is an American professional football wide receiver and return specialist.
+He most recently played for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football for the Kansas State Wildcats and was signed by the Chiefs as an undrafted free agent after the 2024 NFL draft.

 Early life

 Brooks grew up in Lee's Summit, Missouri, and attended Lee's Summit West High School.
 In Brooks high school career he played as a running back rushing for 3,217 yards and 39 touchdowns on 478 carries, while also hauling in 66 receptions for 1,012 yards and 13 touchdowns, and also returning two punts for touchdowns.
 On defense he played some cornerback notching 14 tackles with one going for a loss, two sacks, a pass deflection, and two fumble recoveries.
 Brooks would decide to commit to play college football at Kansas State.